Updated: May 2021, August 2021, January 2022

 Instead of having multiple spreadsheets saved across different devices, an asset management system stores all asset data in one central place.
-This allows for greater accessibility for an entire team of users as well as providing the grounds for better data visualization and reporting.
+This allows for greater accessibility for an entire team of users as well as provides the grounds for better data visualisation and reporting.

 Easy Integration With Other Tools

 Asset management systems are renowned for being able to seamlessly integrate with other tools.
 Whether that’s software that already exists in the business or tools that help to improve the management of assets.
 Including IoT devices and condition-based monitoring systems that can be utilised to provide real-time asset performance information and automate data collection.

 Cloud-based asset management systems make it possible for data to be accessed anywhere at any time through a specific webpage or application.
 This makes it ideal for users who are working away from the office as well as field workers.

 It’s no secret how handy using spreadsheets can be.
 After all, they’re free, easy-to-use, and allow data to be stored in one place.
 But they’re also a danger to any business that wishes to scale.

 And it’s not just the new and inexperienced businesses that fall foul of error-prone spreadsheets.
 In fact, almost one out of five large business have suffered financial losses as a result of spreadsheet errors.
 Including world-renowned organisations such as JP Morgan and Barclays Capital.